 Cold combustion air from outside is pulled into the furnace combustion chamber by an electric blower.
 The wood fire in the chamber heats the air to 1 million BTUs.
 The hot combustion gasses heat the cold, outside air to 750,000 BTUs, which will circulate through the house.
 The combustion gasses (250,000 BTUs) travel out through the chimney.

-Furnaces usually are not as efficient when they are first firing up as they are running at steady-state.
+Furnaces are usually not as efficient when they are first firing up as they are running at steady-state.
 It is sort of like a car getting better mileage in steady highway driving than in stop-and-go city traffic.

 What matters over the course of the year is the total useful heat the furnace delivers to your house versus the heat value of the fuel it consumes.
 This is kind of like measuring the gas mileage your car gets by asking how many miles you drove this year and dividing it by how many gallons of gas you bought.